 How can donors support the effort?

-Donors can make an unrestricted donation to the Hurricane Harvey Recovery Fund or the Hurricane Irma Recovery Fund that will be applied to classroom projects as soon as they are posted by teachers in damaged schools.
+Donors can make an unrestricted donation to projects that qualify for the Hurricane Harvey Recovery match offer or the Hurricane Irma Recovery Fund that will be applied to classroom projects as soon as they are posted by teachers in damaged schools.
 Once projects are posted, we’ll also display them on the same page so that donors may select specific classrooms that they wish to support.

 How will you go about funding classrooms?